robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-8-ect-teaching-challenge.md

 I-We-You offers valuable guidance for sequencing learning, but it is not a rule: it is not equally appropriate across all subjects and phases.
 An I-We-You structure supports learning across individual lessons but can also be used in shorter cycles within a lesson, or over several lessons.

 The expertise reversal effect (Kalyuga, 2007) means that as pupils gain knowledge and skills, too much support can stop them using what they already know.
-As a result, it is important that teachers check for understanding to ensure they are not ‘over-scaffolding' learning, withdrawing support as appropriate.
+As a result, it is important that teachers check for understanding to ensure they are not ‘over-scaffolding’ learning, withdrawing support as appropriate.

 ### Key takeaways